Third inauguration of Vladimir Putin

-The third inauguration of Vladimir Putin as the President of Russia took place on Monday, May 7, 2012, in the Grand Kremlin Palace.
+The third inauguration of Vladimir Putin as the president of Russia took place on Monday, 7 May 2012, in the Grand Kremlin Palace.

 The ceremony was attended by about three thousand people, including ministers, governors, deputies, senators, foreign ambassadors and religious leaders, as well as Russian scientists and artists.

 Background

 Vladimir Putin won the election with more than sixty percent of the votes.
 He took office two months after the elections.

 Ceremony

 Initial part

-At the beginning of the ceremony Kremlin Regiment soldiers carried the Flag of Russia, Flag of the Russian President, Constitution of Russia and Sign of the President of Russia.
+At the beginning of the ceremony Kremlin Regiment soldiers carried the flag of Russia, flag of the Russian president, Constitution of Russia and sign of the president of Russia.

-Then there was called by Chairman of the Federation Council Valentina Matviyenko, Chairman of the State Duma Sergey Naryshkin and Chairman of the Constitutional Court Valery Zorkin.
+Then there was called by Chairman of the Federation Council Valentina Matviyenko, Chairman of the State Duma Sergey Naryshkin and President of the Constitutional Court of Russia Valery Zorkin.

-At this time, outgoing President Dmitry Medvedev, left the residence of the President of Russia and went to the Cathedral Square, to accept the report of the commander of the Kremlin Regiment and thank soldiers for their service.
+At this time, outgoing President Dmitry Medvedev, left the residence of the president of Russia and went to the Cathedral Square, to accept the report of the commander of the Kremlin Regiment and thank soldiers for their service.
 After that, Medvedev went to the State Kremlin Palace for the ceremony.

 Then Vladimir Putin left the White House, where he was the Prime Minister of Russia, and went to the Kremlin.

 At noon, when the bells of the Kremlin clock rung, Vladimir Putin entered St George's Hall and walked to the podium located in the St. Andrew Hall.